woojiq/nixos-config/README.md

 ### TODO
 * Blueman applet sometimes is not started.
-* Remove photos from the repo history to decrease its size.
+* Remove photos from the repo history to decrease its size (use git filter-repo)
 * Wezterm wayland problems with fractional scaling
 * Hibernation doesn't work (wake ups immediately)
 * Alt-tab (like on Windows).